Business term deposit rates

 Foreign currency options

-If your business operates internationally and you regularly deal in more than one currency, it may be worth checking whether your bank offers the option of holding term deposits in foreign currencies.
+If your business operates internationally and you regularly deal in more than 1 currency, it may be worth checking whether your bank offers the option of holding term deposits in foreign currencies.

 Are there any disadvantages of business term deposits?